 Not tucking in

-If you look at sites such as Golf poser, you will notice two things – collar points are tucking into jumpers when worn, and shirts are always tucked in.
-The collar is one of those things that can help your game as it stops the collar flapping as you swing.
+If you look at sites such as Golf Poser, you will notice two things – collar points are tucked into jumpers when worn, and shirts are always tucked in.
+The collar is one of those things that can help your game as it stops the collar from flapping as you swing.
 The tucking in of a shirt is a similar thing and also a bit of golf etiquette – it looks smarter when on the course.

 Right length trousers